Stepwise functional refoundation of relational concept analysis: The fixed-point semantics of RCA

 In the figure, direct edges corresponding to $EF^*$ or $PQ^*$, from lattice pairs of level 2 and 4, are drawn in solid or dashed, respectively.
-All the objects, of level 3, which are not comparable with the two intermediate fixed points map to the extrema of the interval and thus are not displayed. \end{example}
+All the objects, of level 3, that are not comparable with the two intermediate fixed points map to the extrema of the interval and thus $EF^*$ are $PQ^*$ are not displayed. \end{example}